 Available for purchase individually, it provides flexibility and convenience for owners.

-Read also: How long can a horse gallop?
+Read also: How long can you ride a horse at full gallop?

 Considerations When Choosing Hoof Boots